margauxperhirin/mesozoo_bats/README.md

 # mesozoo_bats
-Scripts and raw data used in "Morphological and taxonomic diversity of mesozooplankton is an important driver of carbon export fluxes in the ocean"
+Scripts and raw data for the manuscript "Morphological and taxonomic diversity of mesozooplankton is an important driver of carbon export fluxes in the ocean"

 Authors : Margaux Perhirin $^{1}$ \*, Hannah Gossner $^{2}$, Jessica Godfrey $^{2}$, Rodney Johnson $^{2}$, Leocadio Blanco-Bercial $^{2}$, Sakina-Dorothée Ayata $^{1}$